 Alstom Transport's subsidiary in Italy is involved in two litigation proceedings with the Italian railway company Trenitalia.
 One is related to a supply contract of regional Minuetto trains awarded in 2001 (the "Minuetto case"), and the other to a supply contract of high-speed Pendolino trains awarded in 2004 (the "Pendolino case").
 Each of these contracts has undergone technical issues and delays leading the Trenitalia company to apply delay and technical penalties and, consequently, to withhold payments.
 Since the parties dispute certain technical matters as well as the causes and responsibilities of the delays, the matter was brought before Italian courts in 2010 and 2011 respectively.
 In the Minuetto case, the technical expertise report has been released and Alstom has challenged its contents with amendment requests.
 The technical expert submitted his final report in April 2017 and certain amendment requests were taken into account.
 The parties have exchanged the final summary memorials, and the next step is now the decision of the tribunal.
+On 26 June 2019, the Court of Cuneo issued its decision, mainly (i) recognizing that Trenitalia abused of Alstom's economic dependence (which led Alstom to accept unfair contractual terms, some of which were declared null), (ii) acknowledging a substantial amount of penalties but for which the court ruled that Trenitalia could not obtain payment of on the basis of procedural grounds and (iii) dismissing all other claims of the parties.
+On 24 January 2020 Alstom appealed the decision before the Court of Appeal of Turin.

 In the Pendolino case, the technical expertise report was released and Alstom has obtained certain corrections following its challenge on some of the conclusions of the report.
 After the closing of the expertise phase the proceedings had continued their path on the legal aspects of the dispute.
 The tribunal rendered in March 2019 a decision acknowledging that a significant part of the delays was not attributable to Alstom and therefore reduced a large portion of Trenitalia's delay damage claims.
 The tribunal also rejected the reliability penalties claimed by Trenitalia while accepting certain of its residual damage compensation requests.
 Finally, the tribunal accepted Alstom's claims linked to contract price adjustment formula while rejecting some of its other cost compensation claims.
-If there is no appeal, the decision will become final upon expiry of the appeal period, which ends on 7 October 2019.
+Alstom appealed the decision on 7 October 2019.
+On 15 January 2020 Trenitalia filed its defense and counter-appeal.
+The Court of Appeal of Rome fixed the first hearing of the proceedings on 13 January 2022.